Sharatmaharjan/Notes/BCA/3rd sem/Unit 4: Inheritance & Packaging.md

    ```

 2. **Accessing Parent Class Constructor**
-   - we can use `super()` to call the constructor of the superclass.
+- We can use `super()` to call the constructor of the superclass.
 This must be the first statement in the subclass constructor.
    ```java
    class Animal {
        Animal() {